harrydng1209/codebase-nuxt-3/README.md

-# codebase-nuxt-3
+# codebase-nuxt

-This template will help you get started with Nuxt 3 in Vite
+This template will help you get started with Nuxt in Vite

 ## Overview

-- **Name**: codebase-nuxt-3
+- **Name**: codebase-nuxt
-- **Description**: This template will help you get started with Nuxt 3 in Vite
+- **Description**: This template will help you get started with Nuxt in Vite
 - **Version**: 0.1.0
 - **License**: MIT
 - **Type**: Module